Industrial Uses of Argon

 The 3D printing machine’s inert atmosphere keeps the oxygen concentration low, reducing oxidization in the created object.

 Argon Gas, 3D Printing, and How to Stay Safe | PureAire Monitoring Systems Oxygen Monitor

 The technique of heat treating metal to achieve desired mechanical properties involves heating the metal below its melting point and subsequently controlling the cooling process.
 An inert environment is created using Argon, which is supplied with a dew point of less than -75°F and an oxygen level of less than 20 ppm.
 Heat treatment techniques such as annealing, brazing, and sintering can greatly benefit from the presence of an Argon atmosphere.

 5. The Chip’s packet: Storage

-Instead of using nitrogen to preserve the chips, Argon can also be used.
+Argon can also be used instead of using nitrogen to preserve the chips.
 Argon’s density and size make it ideal for inerting.

 It is an excellent respiratory enzyme inhibitor due to its similarity in polarity and potential for ionization to oxygen.